Content on this page was generated by AI and has not been manually reviewed.

 Will Proton VPN slow down my internet?

 Some slowdown can occur due to encryption and increased routing distance.
 If you use WireGuard on a capable router, you’ll typically see better performance than with OpenVPN.
-Vpn microsoft edge: how to use a VPN with Microsoft Edge, best extensions, setup on Windows, and privacy tips
+Microsoft edge vpn not working 2026

 Does Proton VPN have a kill switch on router setups?